This article about customer care was originally posted

 In the past, customer care was accomplished by a simple phone call made by consumers to organisations asking for help about specific products and services.
-Today, the customer service industry has brought us something larger and far more complicated as customer service is not just only about service but about experience.
-Currently, customers comes into contact with businesses via mobile phones that they use to buy products, schedule services, communicate inquiries, and register complaints among others.
-Through mobile phones, the entire online world can receive information about those products and services via texts, emails, tweets, and picture posts.
-The fact is the age of the mobile phone is here and it is going to rule the customer care industry with an iron fist.
+Today, the customer service industry has brought us something larger and far more complicated.
+As customer service is not just only about service but about experience.
+Currently, customers comes into contact with businesses via mobile phones.
+However, that they use to buy products, schedule services, communicate inquiries, and register complaints among others.
+Through mobile phones, the entire online world can receive information.
+Information about those products and services via texts, emails, tweets, and picture posts.
+The fact is the age of the mobile phone is here.
+It is going to rule the customer care industry with an iron fist.
 Here are 3 current examples how mobile phones are currently running the customer care industry.

 Providing excellent customer care for any organisation relies heavily on their ability to dictate customer experience.
 Dictating excellent customer experience today is all about providing customer care that utilises the right technology mixed with human interaction.
 In the U.S alone, more than half of adults own smart phones and a large percentage of this number use their devices to conduct many essential activities in their daily lives.
 To take advantage of how many people are using their phones, many companies are using a new technology known as Customer Tracking that has the ability to track consumers via their smartphones.
 This technology uses data collection to track and personalise customer experience.
 An example of an organisation using this technology is Amazon.com that keeps track of what their customers buy and even gives automatic updates on new promos and deals.
 Additionally this technology will aid customers whenever they visit a particular store.